rlivingsus/misc/AllBooks.md

 - ~~Stone, Brad: !!!The Everything Store~~
 - Sturgeon, Theodore: SCIFI Hall of Fame, Vol.2-A
 - Sullivan, Michael: The Jester (A Riyria Chronicles); Age of Myth
-- Taylor, Dennis: Bobiverse Book 1 (Name?), Book 2 For We are Many
 - Taylor, James: Break Shot: My First 21 Years
 - Tchaikovsky, Adrian: Children of Time
 - Terrill, Cristin: All Our Yesterdays